 Still, if all these entertained instances of copyright were the “given” norm i.e. we owe people money for using even a millisecond of their recording, then shouldn’t we even begin to patent and protect clichés in vocal communication, along with quotes and/or even arrangements of words themselves?
 And shouldn’t companies like Roland begin to demand royalty payments eveytime someone uses the unique drum sounds produced by their TR-909 or TR-606… Or Fender claim monies for each guitar lick played on one of their own Stratocaster guitars?
 I mean, with the way copyright nowadays seems to ‘snap over’ and prevent any type of musical “recycling,” I’m really surprised how any sonic artist who uses a computer can make a living from their trade.
 Isn’t all the “nit picking” by the big record corporations just a scam to pinch every last penny possible?

-For example, if I was to write a song, and then someone was to replay it, note for note, beat for beat, recording it all and then releasing it with the purpose to make money… OR even if someone was simply to sanctimoniously re-record my song from the original master tape and, in their own self professed originality, release it as a novel creation of their own… Perhaps I would be justified to accuse them of plagerism and sue them in a court of law for “ripping off” my tune.
+For example, if I was to write a song, and then someone was to replay it, note for note, beat for beat, recording it all and then releasing it with the purpose to make money… OR even if someone was to simply re-record my song from the original master tape and, in a type of self-professed ‘original’ way, release it as a novel creation of their own… Perhaps I would be justified to accuse them of plagerism and sue them in a court of law for “ripping off” my tune.
 But on the other hand, if someone lifted two seconds worth of a rhythm section that I had created/written/performed/recorded (they having found it while listening to a record I had released) AND then sampled and rearranged those two seconds of sound into a new and funked out composition of their own, perhaps using a sampler or computer based software sequencer… And their composition showed no resemblance to my own original song or groove… Then perhaps I wouldn’t/couldn’t be as upset as I would have been if the former case of plagiarism had occurred.
 To be honest, I’d probably feel flattered over the later instance as someone had taken the time to listen to the music I had written!

 Saying that… Some might argue that the sounds that make up the recordings themselves should be copyrighted.
 As to why they might argue this, I still haven’t heard a good enough reason that would convince me to adopt this unusual paradigm.
 But what happens if artists use the same presets as each other on a particular synthesiser, or even use the same drums and microphones, along with an exact reenactment of their drum kit and microphone placement, along with using the same recording medium and mixing desk, hardware and signal flow?
 Should the copyright of the sound then be enforced by the synth manufacturer?
 Nonsense… We know for a fact that synth manufactures do not ask for royalties from the use of their instruments on albums… Nor do they copyright the presets they give out with each bit of hardware/software they make and sell.
 Why?
 Because perhaps then no one would buy their instruments for recording purposes.
 Can you imagine the royalties that Steve Via, Bob Dylan and others would have to pay out to their guitar manufacturers… AND – if we’re going to be fair about this – then even the guitar string, microphone, tape and mixing desk manufacturers should get their fair cut, as all these give rise to and influence the sound of the recordings made with them.
 This could go on and on, ad absurdum, until even the manufacturer of the components of the mixing desk, along with the guitar string manufactures, and the miners that provided the metal for the strings, get their royalties. !?